qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ```
 ><small>
 >``^.`` and ``.~`` are from [Control.Lens](https://hackage.haskell.org/package/lens), in case you hadn't
 >seen them before.
-In the simplist terms, they are getters and setters, respectively, to simplify
+In the simplest terms, they are getters and setters, respectively, to simplify
 >updating the default ``TextInputConfig`` record.
 > </small>